AmirDahmouni/Nodejs-roadmap/README.md

 libuv is a C library that is used to abstract non-blocking I/O operations to a consistent interface across all supported platforms.
 It provides mechanisms to handle file system, DNS, network, child processes, pipes, signal handling, polling and streamin

 # NPM
-npm is the standard package manager for Node.js
+**npm** is the standard package manager for Node.js

+**local packages** are installed in the directory where you run npm install <package-name>, and they are put in the node_modules folder

+**global packages** are all put in a single place in your system, regardless of where you run npm install -g <package-name>

+Node.js always runs require synchronously.
+If you require an external module from within functions your module will be synchronously loaded when those functions run

 # Beneficts of using Node.js
-**Aynchronous and Event Driven** All APIs of Node.js library are aynchronous that is non-blocking **Single Threaded but highly Scalable**: Node.js uses a single threaded model with event looping **Very Fast**  Being built on Google Chrome's V8 JavaScript Engine, Node.js library is very fast in code execution **No Buffering** Node.js applications never buffer any data.
+**Aynchronous and Event Driven** All APIs of Node.js library are aynchronous that is non-blocking

+**Single Threaded but highly Scalable**: Node.js uses a single threaded model with event looping

+**Very Fast**  Being built on Google Chrome's V8 JavaScript Engine, Node.js library is very fast in code execution

+**No Buffering** Node.js applications never buffer any data.
 These applications simply output the data in chunks

 # Aynchronous API